Hatchet Attacks (2011)

-Hatchet Attacks (2011) was a professional wrestling pay-per-view (PPV) event produced by Juggalo Championship Wrestling (JCW), which was only available online.
-It took place on March 26, 2011, at The Rave in Milwaukee, Wisconsin.
+Hatchet Attacks (2011) was a professional wrestling and concert pay-per-view (PPV) event produced by Juggalo Championship Wrestling (JCW) and its parent company Psychopathic Records.
+It took place on March 26, 2011, at The Rave in Milwaukee, Wisconsin and was streamed live and exclusively online via.
+The Rave's website.
 Professional wrestling is a type of sports entertainment in which theatrical events are combined with a competitive sport.
 The buildup to the matches and the scenarios that took place before, during, and after the event, were planned by JCW's script writers.
 The event starred wrestlers from Juggalo Championship Wrestling's bi-weekly internet wrestling show.

 Seven matches were held on the event's card.
 The main event match was a Barbed wire, Tables, Ladders, and Glass match for the JCW Heavyweight Championship where the champion Corporal Robinson defeated Ian Rotten.
 Featured matches on the undercard included a singles match in which Kongo Kong defeated Vampiro, a tag team match for the JCW Tag Team Championship that saw the champions Mad Man Pondo and Necro Butcher defeat the Haters, and an 8-man Tag Team match where The Weedman, 2 Tuff Tony, Jailbird Man, and Rhino defeated the team of Baby Bitch Boy, The Bumpin' Uglies, and Bull Pain.

+In addition to the pro wrestling show, performances from DJ Clay, Anybody Killa, The Dayton Family, Boondox, Mike E. Clark, Axe Murder Boyz, Twiztid, and the Insane Clown Posse took place during the event.

 The event filled the venue to its capacity with an attendance of 4,311.
 It was Juggalo Championship Wrestling's first event to be shown as an internet pay-per-view (iPPV) and the first to be aired live.
-Following the success of Hatchet Attacks, the company launched its own broadcast website and began streaming all of its events on iPPV.
+Following the success of Hatchet Attacks, Psychopathic Records launched its own broadcast website and began streaming all of its events on iPPV.